The treatment of mould/mycotoxin disorder is complex

 Sinus ozone injections

-- We use these relatively frequently when people have very difficult to shift long-term sinus problems frequently these will be combined with your ozone therapy
+- We use these relatively frequently when people have difficult to shift long-term sinus problems.
+These often will be combined with your ozone therapy

 Blood ozone therapy